 Currently, we have over 2,500 active customers and more than 20,000 people receiving free updates.
 I know my potential audience is much bigger.

-Systematic (rule based) investing helps individual investors reduce trading frequency and minimize behavioural investing errors.
-Investing in businesses that pay rising dividends is a natural fit for systematic long-term investing – dividend growth is a long term focus, not a short run focus.
+Systematic (rule-based) investing helps individual investors reduce the trading frequency and minimize behavioral investing errors.
+Investing in businesses that pay rising dividends is a natural fit for systematic long-term investing – dividend growth is a long-term focus, not a short-run focus.
 It also doesn’t hurt that dividend growth stocks have historically outperformed the market (see reason 1 in this ‘11 Reasons to Be a Dividend Growth Investor’ article).

 Saving money isn’t my area of expertise – investing is.
 With that said, I will take a stab at this question.